 1. Modify the printing of any color of the design without modifying the whole print.
 For instance, in order to modify a corporative color of a design, which is being printed together with an image, we can give precision to the color of the logotype without modifying the global color of the image.

 2. Assign a determinate color to an ink cartridge or a combination of them.
-This is particularly useful for printers with more than 4 ink cartridges where it is possible to use the rest of the cartridges for special colors, such as reds, greens, whites, fluorescents, etc. This will allow a part of the design to be printed with a fluorescent color, for example, without modifying the rest of it.
+This is particularly useful for printers with more than 4 ink cartridges where it is possible to use the rest of the cartridges for special colors, such as reds, greens, whites, fluorescents, etc. This will allow a part of the design to be printed with fluorescent color, for example, without modifying the rest of it.

 3. Modify the printing of any color of the design, reading the real color of a sample printed in color with a spectrophotometer.
 Although this is a variation of section 1, the color entry precision is very useful.